How much do you charge?

 What is a Part 107 drone certification?

-Many people don’t know this, but you are not allowed to use a drone for commercial work without a remote pilot license.
+You are not allowed to use a drone for commercial work without a remote pilot license.
 Commercial work means flying for compensation or for any purpose other than “recreational flying.”
 You are allowed to fly a drone for fun, essentially, but any other purpose requires a part 107 license with the FAA.

 While many video companies have gotten away with charging for drone operation without a license, they are breaking the law.
 Most importantly, they are a safety hazard to you, themselves, and the general public.
 Becoming a certified drone operator requires roughly five weeks of study culminating in a test at an FAA-authorized location.
 Education involves learning how to avoid manned aircraft, flying in restricted airspace, reading charts, and the correct safety procedures to avoid catastrophic accidents.